1jour1vin

 Château Pontet-Canet: an exceptional vineyard

-Château's goal is to intervene as little as possible and let nature do its work.
-Heavy tractors are banned to avoid compacting the soil.
-The estate has therefore opted to use draft horses.
+Château's goal is to intervene as little as possible, allowing nature to take its course.
+Heavy tractors are banned to prevent soil compaction.
+The estate therefore relies on draft horses.

-A gentle blend of power and purity
+A perfect blend of power and purity

 Wine estates recommended by